 Father and son, Bob and Michael Bradley.
 Bob coached the U.S. to victory over Mexico in 2009, while Michael scored both goals.
 (Andy Mead/YCJ Photo)

-With the United States preparing for its World Cup qualifier against El Salvador in Columbus on Friday, FrontRowSoccer.com is looking back at some of the most memorable matches in Ohio.
-Today, we look at the game when Michael Bradley scored twice under the direction of his father, head coach Bob Bradley in 2009.
+With the United States and Mexico preparing for their World Cup qualifying encounter in Cincinnati on Friday, FrontRowSoccer.com is looking back at some of the most memorable matches between these two archrivals in Ohio.
+Today, we look at the game when Michael Bradley scored twice under the direction of his father, head coach Bob Bradley in 2005.

 By Michael Lewis

 COLUMBUS, Ohio — After the U.S. national team vanquished Mexico yet again, it was left to Sam’s Army to put the exclamation point and make a poignant point to the victory.

 After sitting in the rain and the wind at Columbus Crew Soccer Stadium, the ardent fans of the U.S. team proudly sang the national anthem for the second time — the first time was prior to the game.
 They might not have realized it, but they were sending a not so-subtle message to the Mexicans: two, as in yet another 2-0 victory in a match that counted on Feb.
 11, 2009.

 Three qualifiers played here and all three results were two-zip (the other games were in 2001 and 2005).
 Add the Americans’ 2-0 victory over Mexico at the 2002 World Cup in Korea and there is a trend